 e.
 At the time of renewal, 10 percent of the licensees will be audited to ensure that the continuing education requirement is being met.
-Audited licensees will be notified to submit documentation of CEHs.

 f.
 Those provisional licensed marriage and family therapists who hold another license that requires CEHs may count the CEHs obtained for that license toward their PLMFT continuing education hour requirements.
 Of the 20 CEHs submitted, however, 10 hours must be in the area of marriage and family therapy with an emphasis upon systemic approaches or the theory, research, or practice of systemic psychotherapeutic work with couples or families including one and a half clock hours of ethics specific to marriage and family therapy and one and a half clock hours specific to diagnosis.